Yudhishthirsh/facebookDataScraper/README.md

 https://www.jetbrains.com/help/pycharm/creating-virtual-environment.html#env-requirements

-After creating virtual environment in your project. install scrapy package in pycharm , install instaloader package using pip install instaloader , install pandas into the terminal using pip install pandas command in the Terminal To install all these packages use command pip install -r requirement.text
+After creating virtual environment in your project. install scrapy package in pycharm , install instaloader package using pip install instaloader , install pandas into the terminal using pip install pandas command in the Terminal To install all these packages use command:

+pip install -r requirement.text

 Before Running the spider run this command to create python path for all python files in the directory